-However, BCR values may be low and adaptation investment may not be financially viable for small coastal 12 settlements, less densely populated poorer coasts, or isolated communities (medium confidence).
-Considering 13 BCR of protection and coastal migration across a range of SLR and SSP scenarios for the 21st century, a 14 higher BCR was found for protection of only 3% of the global coastline protecting 78% of the coastal 15 population and 92% of global coastal floodplain assets, while for the remaining coasts, coastal migration was 16 estimated to be optimal in terms of economic costs (Lincke and Hinkel, 2021).
-Considering coastal migration 17 as part of the solution space could lower global costs in investment and maintenance for SLR protection by a 18 factor of 2-4 in the 21st century but would result in large land losses and high levels of migration for South 19 and South-east Asia in particular and, in relative terms, small island nations would suffer most.
-The need to 20 consider place attachment, community relationships, livelihoods and the spiritual and cultural significance of 21 settlements limit the application of BCR as a tool for coastal adaptation decisions in these contexts (Thomas and Benjamin, 2020).
-Moreover, there is limited knowledge on trade-offs, including BCR, of alternative adaptation options and pathways at global to regional scale, in particular over the long-term (beyond 2100).
+However, BCR values may be low and adaptation investment may not be financially viable for small coastal settlements, less densely populated poorer coasts or isolated communities (medium confidence).
+Considering BCRs of protection and coastal migration across a range of SLR and Shared Socioeconomic Pathways (SSP) scenarios for the 21st century, a higher BCR was found for protection of only 3% of the global coastline protecting 78% of the coastal population and 92% of global coastal floodplain assets, while for the remaining coasts, coastal migration was estimated to be optimal in terms of economic costs (Lincke and Hinkel, 2021).
+Considering coastal migration as part of the solution space could lower global costs in investment and maintenance for SLR protection by a factor of 2-4 in the 21st century, but would result in large land losses and high levels of migration for South and Southeast Asia in particular, and in relative terms, small island nations would suffer most.
+The need to consider place attachment, community relationships, livelihoods and the spiritual and cultural significance of settlements limits the application of BCR as a tool for coastal adaptation decisions in these contexts (Thomas and Benjamin, 2020).
+Moreover, there is limited knowledge on trade-offs, including BCR, of alternative adaptation options and pathways at a global to regional scale, in particular over the long term (beyond 2100).

-Even where BCR is high, finance may be inaccessible as it is challenging to convert the long-term benefits 26 of adaptation into the revenue streams that may be needed to initially finance adaptation investments (Hinkel 27 et al., 2018).
-For example, in Ho Chi Minh City, Vietnam, despite high BCR, high costs of flood protection 28 (US\$1.4-2.6 billion) have prevented such adaptation measures from being implemented (Hinkel et al., 2018; 29 Cao et al., 2021).
-Moreover, drawing from places as distinct as small communities in Fiji (Neef et al., 2018) 30 and Belize (Karlsson and Hovelsrud, 2015), and megacities like New York City and Shanghai (Oppenheimer 31 et al., 2019), BCR provides only a limited view and consideration of feasibility, effectiveness, efficiency, 32 equity, culture, politics and power, and attachment to place, is more likely to foster CRD (high confidence).
-33 34
+Even where BCR is high, finance may be inaccessible, as it is challenging to convert the long-term benefits of adaptation into the revenue streams that may be needed to initially finance adaptation investments (Hinkel et al., 2018).
+For example, in Ho Chi Minh City, Vietnam, despite high BCR, high costs of flood protection (USD 1.4-2.6 billion) have prevented such adaptation measures from being implemented (Hinkel et al., 2018; Cao et al., 2021).
+Moreover, drawing from places as distinct as small communities in Fiji (Neef et al., 2018) and Belize (Karlsson and Hovelsrud, 2015), and megacities like New York City and Shanghai (Oppenheimer et al., 2019), BCR provides only a limited view and consideration of feasibility, effectiveness, efficiency, equity, culture, politics and power, and attachment to place has a greater chance of fostering CRD (high confidence).

-35 CCP2.4.3 Governance
+CCP2.4.3 Governance

-36 An array of climate and non-climate perils (Le Cozannet et al., 2017), present coastal communities and their 37 governing authorities with immense governance and institutional challenges that will get progressively more 38 difficult as sea level rises (high confidence) (Wallace, 2017; Leal Filho et al., 2018; Oppenheimer et al., 39 2019).
-Yet a study of public provisions for coastal adaptation in 136 of the largest coastal port-urban 40 agglomerations across 68 countries found no policy implementation in 50% of the cases; in 85% of cases, 41 adaptation actions are not framed by current impacts or future risks; and formal efforts are recent and 42 concentrated in more developed settings (Olazabal et al., 2019; Olazabal and Ruiz De Gopegui, 2021) -43 underscoring a persistent coastal adaptation gap.
-Translating these challenges into enabling governance 44 conditions is difficult but instructive lessons are being learned, and summarized (from Table SMCCP2.4) for 45 archetypal C&S in Tables CCP2.1, 2.2.
-46
+An array of climatic and non-climatic perils (Le Cozannet et al., 2017) present coastal communities and their governing authorities with immense governance and institutional challenges that will become progressively more difficult as sea level rises (high confidence; Wallace, 2017; Leal Filho et al., 2018; Oppenheimer et al., 2019).
+Yet a study of public provisions for coastal adaptation in 136 of the largest coastal port-urban agglomerations across 68 countries found no policy implementation in 50% of the cases; in 85% of cases, adaptation actions are not framed by current impacts or future risks, and formal efforts are recent and concentrated in more developed settings (Olazabal et al., 2019; Olazabal and Ruiz De Gopegui, 2021), thus underscoring a persistent coastal adaptation gap.
+Translating these challenges into enabling governance conditions is difficult, but instructive lessons are being learned and are summarised (from Table SMCCP2.4) for archetypal C&S in Tables CCP2.1 and 2.2.

 We start with a synopsis of governance settings within which coastal adaptation and CRD choices are made, and spotlight factors hindering and enabling translation of adaptation into practice.
-Then, building upon and extending the SROCC analysis of enablers and lessons learned in responding to SLR (Oppenheimer et al., 2019), we assess key governance challenges, related enablers and lessons learned (Tables CCP2.1, CCP2.2).
+Then, building upon and extending the SROCC analysis of enablers and lessons learned in responding to SLR (Oppenheimer et al., 2019), we assess key governance challenges, related enablers and lessons learned (Tables CCP2.1, Section CCP2.2).